cosminsandu/clean-code-php/README.md

 ### Open/Closed Principle (OCP)

-As stated by Bertrand Meyer, "software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification."
+As stated by Bertrand Meyer, "software entities (classes, modules, functions,etc.) should be open for extension, but closed for modification."
 What does that mean though?
 This principle basically states that you should allow users to add new functionalities without changing existing code.

 **Bad:**